What is an Osprey Tempest 20? A day sack designed for women and girls. We take it on the hills to give it a test.

 Disclaimer: Many thanks to e-Outdoor for providing the Osprey Tempest 20 for us to test and review.
 All opinions are our own.

-Where to Buy: Osprey Tempest 20 Backpack – Designed for Girls and Mums
+Price Guide: Osprey Tempest 20 Backpack – Designed for Girls and Mums